 Your greatest concern as a patient might be to live without pain, or to stay at home or simply not to be a burden to your loved ones.
 Ask your family what their concerns are when they consider the coming weeks, months, and years.
 Explain your concerns for them, as well as for yourself.
 Let them know you want to ensure that everyone’s needs are met.

 Take the Initiative

 It’s up to you to express your wishes.
 Sometimes, out of concern for your feelings, your family or loved ones might be reluctant to raise the issue of further care for you.
 If you’ve been diagnosed with a progressive lung disease, and are looking for a treatment option that goes beyond supplemental oxygen and medication, the Lung Institute might be able to help.
-If you or someone you love would like know more about stem cell therapy, please contact us online or call (800) 729-3065 to speak with one of our patient care coordinators.
+If you or someone you love would like know more about cellular therapy, please contact us online or call (800) 729-3065 to speak with one of our patient care coordinators.